HugCls/GHRM/README.md

 # GHRM

-2023-10-21: "Strategy is a commodity, execution is an art." - Peter Drucker
+2023-10-22: "Success is getting what you want.
+Happiness is wanting what you get." - Andrew Carnegie